alejandroalffer/alastria-node-besu/README.md

 ### Create a pull request

-If you want to do a pull request on the [alastria-node-besu](https://github.com/alastria/alastria-node-besu) repository, please follow [these](https://services.github.com/on-demand/github-cli/open-pull-request-github) instructions.
+If you want to do a Pull Request on the [alastria-node-besu](https://github.com/alastria/alastria-node-besu) repository, please follow [these](https://services.github.com/on-demand/github-cli/open-pull-request-github) instructions.

 ## FAQ

-* How launch an interactive console, for debug problems:
+* How launch an interactive console, for debug problems?

 ```sh
 $ sudo /data/alastria-node-besu/regular/bin/besu --config-file="/data/alastria-node-besu/regular/config/besu/config.toml"